intersystems-community/irisdemo-demo-htap/README.md

 ![Demo Landing Page](https://raw.githubusercontent.com/intersystems-community/irisdemo-demo-htap/master/README.png?raw=true)

-Each This demo uses docker-compose to start four services:
+This demo uses docker-compose to start four services:

 * htapui - this is the Angular UI you use to run the demo.
 * htapirisdb - this is IRIS Community!
 So you don't need an IRIS license to run this demo.
 But it is bad because IRIS Community has two important limitations: